How to Seriously Upgrade Your Push-Up Game

-There's not a woman out there who can't drop and give 'em 20, just like the guys — you simply have to know how to work your way up to it.
+There's not a person out there who can't drop and give 'em 20, just like the guys — you simply have to know how to work your way up to it.
 The best news?
 You can master your push-ups with the following progression, and none of it takes place on your knees.

 Working the progression